Over 17000 aircraft are detained on the ground during COVID-19

 Update April 7, 2020: The number of airplanes retained on the ground reached 15200.
 About 60% of the global fleet is maintained at different airports around the world.
 According to Cirium, all these planes have not operated flights in the last 7 days.

 Update April 1, 2020: According to Cirium, the number of aircraft retained on the ground rose to 12600, equivalent to 48% of the global fleet.

 Update 27 March 2020: According to the same sources, Cirium, over 8500 airplanes are parked on the ground.
 At the same time, approximately 17750 aircraft are still operational (at least 1 flight per week).

 Most aircraft are parked in Europe: 2800 aircraft at 210 airports.
-In Asia - Pacific there are approximately 2000 aircraft parked at 150 airports.
-And in North America there are about 1600 planes parked at 130 airports.
-And the Middle East is home to 700 aircraft in 30 places.
+In Asia-Pacific, there are about 2000 planes parked at 150 airports.
+And in North America, there are about 1600 planes parked at 130 airports.
+And the Middle East is home to 700 aircraft in 30 seats.